cucumber/docs/content/docs/gherkin/reference.md

 The trailing portion (after the keyword) of each step is matched to a code block, called a [step definition](/docs/cucumber/step-definitions).

+Please note that some keywords *are* followed by a colon (`:`) and some *are not*.
+If you add a colon after a keyword that should not be followed by one, your test(s) will be ignored.

 # Keywords

 Each line that isn't a blank line has to start with a Gherkin *keyword*, followed by any text you like.
 The only exceptions are the feature and scenario descriptions.